joao-carloto/RF_Install_Script/README.md

 If it fails, will install the selenium2libraryu using PIP.

+Selenium Drivers for Internet Explorer and Chrome

+Starts by running the --help command of the drivers.
+If it fails, downloads the .zip files with the drivers.
+If necessary, creates a folder to place the drivers.
+Unzips the drivers to that folder.
+Adds the folder to PATH

 wxPython Installation

-Starts by checking if the <python folder>\Lib\site-packages\wx-2.8-msw-unicode\wxPython folder exists If it fails, downloads the wxPython installer and runs it.
+Starts by checking if the <python folder>\Lib\site-packages\wx-2.8-msw-unicode\wxPython folder exists.
+If it fails, downloads the wxPython installer and runs it.

 RIDE Installation